franck-boullier/utils/firebase/firestore/code-base/import-json-to-firestore/README.md

 const filePath = './import-json-to-firestore/update-the-file-name-here.json';
 ```

-# How to run the Code:
+# How to Import a `.json` file:

 - Go to the folder where the code is (in the folder `/firebase/firestore/code-base/import-json-to-firestore/`).
 - Copy the file `data.json` to the folder `import-json-to-firestore` where the code is.
-- Make sure you have created the file `firebase-credentials.json` containing the credentials for the [FireBase Service Accoun Access](#firebase-service-account-access) for the FireBase project that you are using.
+- Make sure you have created the file `firebase-credentials.json` containing the credentials for the [FireBase Service Account Access](#firebase-service-account-access) for the FireBase project that you are using.
 - In the folder `import-json-to-firestore`, initialize the App and make sure you have the node packages you need

 ```bash